-Montchavin is one of the newer resorts in La Plagne, and is much lower in altitude than the other La Plagne resorts.
-It is also more more secluded and quiet, away from the hustle of the resort centre.
+Montchavin is one of the newer resorts in La Plagne.
+It is more more secluded and quiet, away from the hustle of the resort centre.
 La Plagne is one of the most famous and exciting high altitude ski areas in the world.
 One of the first purpose-built resorts in France, La Plagne comprises ten ski centres, each with shops, restaurants, ski schools and children's village, with direct access onto the ski area.
 The villages are well-connected and gondolas and a bus service run between them.
 Skiing has taken on a new dimension with the introduction of the Vanoise Express cable car combining the two areas of Les Arcs and La Plagne on the Paradiski lift pass.

 La Plagne boasts possibly the biggest single resort lift system in the world and has superb and extensive runs for all grades of skiers and boarder.
 Beginners can slowly find their feet on the 11 green slopes, before progressing to the more gentle blues and try their hand at a bit of off-piste before the week is up.
 Intermediates can clock up the miles, whilst experts can take on some truly terrifying off-piste.
 Paradiski is vast but its intricate network of variously graded runs mean almost all levels of skier can take themselves from one end of the resort to the other and return back to their chalet with a real sense of achievement.